phoneboy/phoneboy.github.io/_posts/2016-03-04-who-ll-stop-the-evaders.md

 Keep in mind that both Evader tools merely demonstrate *known* techniques to evade detection by modern security tools.
 Surely new evasion techniques will be developed, which will hopefully cause security vendors to react and update their products accordingly.
 I think it's safe to say Check Point will be at least one step ahead of Palo Alto Networks in keeping up with new developments in this area.

 **Disclaimer**: My employer [Check Point Software Technologies](https://www.checkpoint.com) may or may not have differing views on this topic.
 These thoughts are my own.

+**Edited to add** a link to the Stonesoft Evader tool on 5 March 2016